jasonwcc/learntocisco/training_note.md

 Last rule : Deny any
 ```

+## Lets look at some example finding out the networkID and wildcard mask, then follow by example acl command
 - Criteria 1: Deny 172.16.200.55/20
 access-list 1 deny networkID wildcard
 access-list 1 deny 172.16.192.0 0.0.15.255